 We all have a “vocal clock” that starts ticking the minute we start our day.
 We have a limited number of hours and minutes of safe voice use on that clock before the vocal folds are at risk for being injured.
 Certain intense vocal behaviors and styles take more minutes off the clock than others.
 Examples include yelling, loud speaking, and singing (especially loud singing or belting).
 Prioritization is key.
 If teaching or singing is most important to you, then you may need to reduce other kinds of voice use.

 Vocal Pacing at Work

 - Work with your voice therapist to develop safe, efficient speaking technique.

-- Plan time in advance for voice use and voice rest.
+- Plan time in advance for voice use and rest.
 Professional voice users may need to plan weeks or months in advance.

 - Color-code different types of voice use by intensity or level of priority.

-- During the workday, block out several 5-15 minute periods for voice rest.
+- During the workday, block out several 5- to 15-minute periods for voice rest.
 During voice rest, you can do any task that does not require talking.

 - Use at least part of your lunch break or other scheduled breaks for voice rest.